Fortune Daniel Molokela-Tsiye

 - I also possess excellent administrative skills and experience in such aspects as project management, organisational management and supervision, financial management, fundraising and donor relations, proposal and report writing, monitoring and evaluation

 - My other attributes include being able to accomplish tasks efficiently and decisively, dependable team player and team leader, ability to communicate cohesively at all levels using various strategies, highly creative, innovative and visionary, ambitious and goal driven but always willing to learn more.

-- Master of Business Administration student at Africa Leadership University (2017-19)
+- Master of Business Administration (MBA) from the Africa Leadership University (2019)

-- Master of Laws degree from University of South Africa (2008)
+- Master of Laws (LLM) degree from the University of South Africa (2008)

-- Bachelor of Laws (Honours) degree from University of Zimbabwe (1999)
+- Bachelor of Laws honours (LLB) degree from the University of Zimbabwe (1999)

 - Management of Human Rights Institutions at the Centre for Human Rights, University of Pretoria (2004)

 - Justice, Good Governance and Human Rights in Africa, Advocates international Accra Ghana (2003)

 - Project Management, Resource Mobilisation and Managing Donor Relations, Troparg Consulting Zimbabwe, (2003)